General Introduction to

 Bentun,

-the lower abdomen suggesting the presence of compressed gas.
-The patient
+suggesting the presence of compressed gas.
+The patient then

-then feels the gas ascending to the chest and finally to the throat.
-Some
+feels the gas ascending to the chest and finally to the

-syndrome diminishes and finally subsides, however it may reoccur again in
+finally subsides, however it may reoccur again in future.

 2.